-If you have questions about Fargo drinking water, or if you are aware of non-English speaking individuals who need help with the appropriate language translation, please contact the Water Treatment Plant at 701-241-1469.
+If you have questions about Fargo drinking water, please contact the Water Treatment Plant at 701.241.1469.

+If you are aware of non-English speaking individuals who need help with the appropriate language translation, please contact the Communications & Governmental Affairs Team at 701.241.1310.

-If you would like opportunities for public participation in decisions that affect water quality, please attend City Commission meetings, which are held every other Monday at 5 p.m.
-Please visit the City of Fargo website for exact meeting dates.
+If you would like opportunities for public participation in decisions that affect water quality, please attend Fargo City Commission meetings, which are held every two weeks.
+Please visit the City of Fargo web site for exact meeting dates and times.